-If you have any vested interest in YouTube advertising or publishing through YouTube, you’ve undoubtedly heard of the enormous advertiser boycott hitting the platform, lovingly dubbed, “The Adpocalypse”.
-Over 250 major brands, such as Pepsi, Walmart, General Motors and more, have joined an advertising ban on YouTube, primarily over concerns that their ads have appeared in-line with videos that have presented hateful, offensive or harassing content.
+If you have any vested interest in YouTube advertising or publishing through YouTube, you’ve undoubtedly heard of the enormous advertiser boycott hitting the platform, lovingly dubbed “The Adpocalypse.”
+Over 250 major brands, such as Pepsi, Walmart, General Motors, and more have joined an advertising ban on YouTube, primarily over concerns that their ads have appeared in-line with videos that have presented hateful, offensive or harassing content.
 Is this the end of monetizing videos through YouTube?
 Is this the meltdown of the largest video platform on the planet?
 Are we doomed to return to the days of sitcom re-runs and Blockbuster?
 Should we all run for the hills?
 How do you make a YouTube channel profitable?

-So YouTube is not a high priority topic at the SEA – but this recent turn of events with YouTube brings up an interesting insight into the biosphere of the online world that spills over into the search engine side of things.
+YouTube is not a high priority topic at the SEA, but this recent turn of events with YouTube brings up an interesting insight into the biosphere of the online world that spills over into the search engine side of things.
 Gaining a little bit of understanding of the lifeforms and lifecycles involved will help us in the SEO world.

 In every ecosystem, there are a variety of lifeforms that help keep that ecosystem in balance.
 In this story, there are three primary groups: Consumers, Advertisers, and Creators.

 Advertisers are a major part of the financial cycle of the ecosystem.
-Consumers are constantly surrounded by Advertisers and have become rather immune to their presence and message – but interact with well placed, properly messaged ads that are relevant to their own needs, wants and desires.
+Consumers are constantly surrounded by Advertisers and have become rather immune to their presence and message, but interact with well placed, properly messaged ads that are relevant to their own needs, wants, and desires.
 Advertisers work toward placing the right message in front of the right Consumer at the right time, enough times that the Consumer will purchase their wares.
 However, Consumers don’t tune into any content delivery platform (such as YouTube) just to see Advertisements.
 Consumers come for the content provided by the Creators.
 Advertisers depend on the Creators to draw the Consumers into the ecosystem and help the Creators by sharing profits with them.
-The more Advertisers spend in the ecosystem, the more revenue there is to support the Creators.
+The more Advertisers spend in the ecosystem, the more revenue there is to promote YouTube channels and support Creators.
 The Advertiser desires to make a sale.
 They bring valuable products and services to Consumers and finances to Creators.

 The Circle of Life

 Rest assured.
 We won’t be watching reruns of Happy Days, Alf or Friends anytime soon (unless that’s your thing).
-YouTube is taking corrective action to help Advertisers have more assurances that their brand is safe beside the Creator’s content, all maximizing the value given to Consumer, which then starts the Circle of Life all over again.
+YouTube is taking corrective action to help Advertisers have more assurances that their brands are safe when they promote YouTube videos, all maximizing the value given to Consumer, which then starts the Circle of Life all over again.